 Diamond Foods has come out of its shell.
 While the company still sells plenty of walnuts, peanuts, almonds, and other varieties of nuts, primarily under the Diamond and Emerald brands, snacks are a growing part of its business.
 Diamond Foods sells microwave popcorn under the Pop Secret brand and Kettle brand potato chips.
-The snack food maker sells its products to food retailers: Wal-Mart and Costco combined account for about 30% of sales.
-Non-retail nut customers include food processors, restaurants, bakeries and food service operators.
-The company was founded in 1912 as Diamond Walnut Growers and is being acquired by fellow snack maker Synder's-Lance, the maker of Cape Cod chips, Lance crackers, and Synder's of Hanover pretzels, agreed to buy Diamond Foods for nearly $1.3 billion in late 2015.
+The snack food maker sells its products to food retailers; Wal-Mart and Costco combined account for about 25% of sales.
+Non-retail customers include food processors, restaurants, bakeries and food service operators.
+Snack maker Synder's-Lance, the maker of Cape Cod chips, Lance crackers, and Synder's of Hanover pretzels, agreed to buy Diamond Foods for nearly $1.3 billion in late 2015.

-The company owns no nut groves of its own; instead, it buys from growers.
-During fiscal 2012 (ends July) all the walnuts, peanuts, and almonds, and most hazelnuts, were sourced in the US; pecans came from the US and Mexico.
+The company owns no nut groves of its own; instead, it sources them from growers.
+During FY2015, all the walnuts, peanuts, and almonds, and most hazelnuts, were sourced in the US; pecans came from the US and Mexico.
 It imported Brazil nuts from the Amazon basin; cashews from India, Africa, Brazil, and Southeast Asia; macadamia nuts from Australia and South Africa; and pine nuts from China and Turkey.
 Other agricultural commodities it needs for production, such as corn and potatoes, were provided by growers in the US and UK.

 Sales and Marketing

-Diamond Foods is pursuing a strategy of increasing its market share in the snack-food sector.
-However, a bid to acquire Pringles from Procter & Gamble for $1.5 billion -- and thus become the second-largest snack company in terms of retail sales behind behind PepsiCo-owned Frito-Lay -- fell through in February 2012 due to an internal investigation into the company's payments to walnut growers.
+In February 2012, Diamond Food's bid to acquire Pringles from Procter & Gamble for $1.5 billion -- and thus become the second-largest snack company in terms of retail sales behind behind PepsiCo-owned Frito-Lay -- fell through due to an internal investigation into the company's payments to walnut growers.
 The board of Diamond Foods then announced that it was restating its financial results for two years and had replaced its CEO and CFO.
 The company had better success acquiring Kettle Foods in 2010 and the Pop Secret brand from General Mills (2008).